 Information you must provide

-You must supply contact details for three recent referees who can substantiate your suitability for the position.
+You must supply contact details for three recent referees who can substantiate your suitability for the position, and the permission to contact them if we choose to.
 You also need to describe your:

 - academic qualifications

 - details of appointments held, with special reference to teaching

 - field in which specially qualified

 - publications, preferably under appropriate headings, for example, books or articles.

 - date on which you can start the role.

 After applications close, an initial shortlist is made and written references are requested.
 Once the written references are received, members of the selection panel review the initial shortlist to confirm a final shortlist for interview based on the reference information.

 If you are shortlisted, you will be contacted by phone and/or email to arrange an interview.